 This is a bet that can be made anytime after the first roll when a shooter has a point to make.
 You win on a 7 or 11 and lose on a 2, 3 or 12 on the roll immediately following placement of the bet.
 Any other number becomes your "come point" and your bet will be moved to that number.
 If your point rolls before 7, you win.
 If 7 rolls before your point, you lose.

+Opposite of come bets.
 This is also a bet that can be made anytime after the first roll when a shooter has a point to make.
-The opposite of the "Come Bet", you win if 2 or 3 roll (12 is a tie), and lose if 7 or 11 roll immediately following placement of the bet.
+You win if the next roll is 2 or 3 (12 is a tie), and lose if 7 or 11 roll immediately following placement of the bet.
 When 12 is rolled, it is a stand-off.
 When 4, 5, 6, 8, 9 or 10 rolls, it is your point.
 You are betting that 7 will be rolled before the point.
 When a point is established, the bet will be placed behind that number.

 The odds bet can be taken once a point is made on the first roll or a come point on a succeeding roll.
 You win if the point or come points are made before a 7.